agile-learning-institute/mentorHub/specifications/README.md

 ### Later

-- ?Who? approves a pull request, and merges the branch into main and then multi-architectre containers are built and deployed into a cloud hosted Dev environment where initial end-to-end testing occurs.
+- PR Reviewer approves a pull request, and merges the branch into main and then multi-architectre containers are built and deployed into a cloud hosted Dev environment where initial end-to-end testing occurs.
-- ?Who? selects a domain, clicks a promote to Test button and then the selected services are promoted from the Dev environment into the Test environment.
+- Testing Lead uses a ```/test``` discord bot to specify a domain to be promoted to the test environment and then the selected services are promoted from the Dev environment into the Test environment.
-- ?Who? clicks a promote to Staging button and then all of the services in the Test environment are poromoted to the staging environment.
+- Release Manager uses a ```/stage``` discord bot and then all of the services in the Test environment are poromoted to the staging environment.
-- ?Who? clicks a Go-Live! button and then all of the services in the Staging environment are poromoted to the production environment.
+- Product Manager uses a ```/go-live!``` discord bot and then all of the services in the Staging environment are poromoted to the production environment.
 - Software Engineers execute a single bash command and then a local database, with meaningful test data, is available for testing.
 - UI/UX Engineers issue a single bash command and then a local API and Backing database are available for testing.
 - Software QA Engineers issue a single bash command and then the solution is available for local testing.